abborg/abborg.github.io/_posts/2017-06-09-nothingness-in-C#-and-VB.markdown

 	return default(T);
 }
 {% endhighlight %}
-In this function if the type `T` is `Nullable`, the value `val` given as an argument is simply returned.
-Otherwise, the value `val` is tested for `null` and if that check fails, the default value for type `T` is returned.
-However, in the case that `T` is non-nullable and `val` is not `null`, `val` is tested on whether it is of an `Enum` type and has a constant defined for the given value, `val`.
-If so, an exception free cast can be done; if not, then the default of type `T` is returned instead.
-This function can safely and generically cast between value types.
+In this function, the value `val` is tested for `null` and if that check fails, the default value for type `T` is returned.
+However, in the case that `val` is not `null`, `val` is tested on whether it is of an `Enum` type and has a constant defined for the given value, `val`.
+If so, a valid cast can be done; if not, then the default of type `T` is returned instead.
+This function can safely and generically cast between `Nothing` and value types.

 <a href="#sample-code"></a>